Transfer Programs

 Second Associate Degree

-A student may earn a second associate degree by completing (in residence with an average grade of C or better) at least 15 semester hours of work over and above work done for the first degree, including a new major.
+A student may earn a second associate degree by completing (in residence with an average grade of C or better) at least twenty-five percent of work over and above work done for the first degree, including a new major.
 The first degree must be based on at least 60-64 semester hours of fully accredited work.
 All requirements for the second degree major must be completed.
 Second-degree programs should be submitted to the appropriate Dean for approval in advance.

 Overview